Purchase Program Supplies and Equipment

 Look for prairie remnants in places like an old railroad right-of-way that parallels the highway or land that may have been too rocky or wet to till.
 A thorough survey of roadsides in your jurisdiction is the best way to document the location of remnants and prevent their destruction.
 Generally, do not try to enhance a remnant by inter-seeding with native seed unless that seed comes from remnants in the immediate vicinity.

-Native seed from the Iowa Roadside Management Office
+Native Seed From the Iowa Roadside Management Office

 Since 1998, nearly all native seed planted in Iowa rights-of-way has been provided to counties and cities at no cost to them.
 The seed has been paid for with Federal Highway Administration (FHWA) grant funding secured by the Iowa Roadside Management Office at the Tallgrass Prairie Center.
 The FHWA program providing the grant funding has undergone several name changes over the years and is currently the Transportation Alternatives Set-Aside Program.
 These funds are approved annually.